-In 7 to 14 business days, Social Security will send you notice of the appointment date and time by mail and email if provided.
+In 7 to 14 business days after you have made the request, Social Security will send you notice of the appointment date and time by mail and email if provided.

 What do I need at the time of the actual appointment?